jano9415/SiemensS7-automated-sorting-system-with-motion-control/README.md

 Main steps of the process:

-First step: The labourer or a robot places the item on the conveyor.
+First step: The labourer or a robot places the item on the inverter controlled conveyor.
 The conveyor coveys the item.

 Second step: An analog sensor measures the size of the item.
 It can be small and non metal item, small and metal, large and non metal, large and metal.